viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 **Why i love to rock climb?**
 If the person that’s supposed love me the most doesn’t even believe in me or encourage me to do well how can I supposed to believe in myself.
+I had such low self-esteem, I doubted my self so much and the people who were supposed to love me the most did not make it any easier.

 Like I see it with my brother, like the other day he told me he wanted to a piano so he practice a song he liked,